James Elles: European Internet Foundation (EIF)

 In 2000, Elles and two other parliamentarians, as co-founders, launched the European Internet Foundation (EIF).
 The purpose of the European Internet Foundation is to help encourage European political leadership in the development of active public policies that respond to the political, economic, and social challenges of the worldwide digital revolution.
 The EIF aims to ensure that the European Union remains open to developments in the digital economy and benefits fully from it through enhanced global competitiveness and social progress.
 Its most recent contribution to long-term thinking was contained in its document "The Digital World in 2030: what place for Europe?" in which it called for completing the Digital Single Market (March 2014).
 He remains a member of the EIF Steering Committee.

 European Ideas Network (EIN)

 In August 2002, Elles founded the European Ideas Network (EIN), an open network think-tank on a European scale for the centre-right.
 He stepped down as Chairman of the Network in March 2008.

 European Strategy and Policy Analysis System (ESPAS)

 Elles laid the foundation for creating the European Strategy and Policy Analysis System (ESPAS) by tabling two budget amendments in 2010 and 2012.
-Their purpose was to establish an inter-institutional system looking closely at long-term trends with a view to providing foresight, feeding in principal ideas into strategic policy-making.
+Their purpose was to establish an inter-institutional system looking closely at long-term trends with a view to providing foresight, feeding in-principle ideas into strategic policy-making.
 It is governed by a Steering Group where all EU institutions are represented at Secretary-General or substitute level meetings on a regular basis where Elles is Honorary President.